 Word marks that are protected by a statute or treaty are eligible for protection through the mandatory Trademark Claims process and Sunrise protections in the New gTLD Program under the Trademark Clearinghouse.
-In addition, any word mark that has been validated through a court of law or other judicial proceeding is also eligible.
+In addition, any word mark that has been validated through a court of

-The Trademark Clearinghouse is expected to support increased protections, as well as reduce costs for mark holders.
+The Trademark Clearinghouse will support increased protections, as well as reduce costs for mark holders.
 In the case of IGOs and INGOs, to the extent they are not considered word mark holders, any such benefits of the Trademark Clearinghouse may not apply.
-The PDDRP, discussed in relation to the top level, also affords protection for activity at the second level.
+The PDDRP also affords protection for activity at the second level.
 At the second level the PDDRP provides an avenue whereby mark holders can file a dispute against a registry, rather than a registrant, if through a registry's affirmative conduct there is a pattern or practice of the registry's bad faith intent to profit from the sale of infringing names and the registry's bad faith intent to profit from systematic registration of names infringing the complainant's mark.

 The New gTLD Program also affords mark holders a new form of alternative dispute resolution for clear-cut cases of abuse by domain name registrants.
 The Uniform Rapid Suspension System (URS) is a streamlined version of the Uniform Domain Name Dispute Resolution Policy (UDRP) process, providing trademark holders a quicker and simpler process through which infringing registrations at the second level can be "taken down."
-IGOs, which are in general not "trademark holders", do not presently generally benefit from access to this mechanism, except in cases where their names are trademarked.
+IGOs, which are in general not "trademark holders", do not generally benefit from access to this mechanism, except in cases where their names are trademarked.